BKuljanin/STM32-Encoder-PWM-Driver/README.md

   Angular position computed from the ratio of pulse width to period, mapped to 0-360 degrees.

 * **Angular Speed with Low-Pass Filtering**
-  Speed derived from consecutive angle differences, filtered with a configurable first-order IIR filter (150 Hz cutoff) to attenuate noise amplified by differentiation.
+  Speed derived from consecutive angle differences, filtered with a first order IIR filter (150 Hz cutoff) to filter noise amplified by differentiation.

 ---